Agentic Engineering / Foundation

 Thesis

-Alibaba's New AI Pretends to Be Your Computer… and Beats GPT-5.4 at It teaches a practical agentic engineering move: Alibaba's Qwen team open-sourced a 'language world model' that plays the environment instead of the assistant, convincingly simulating a Linux terminal, browser, Android phone, and more across seven domains, and its 397B flagship beats GPT-5.4 at that job, unlocking cheap, parallel agent training without real sandboxes.
+Alibaba's New AI Pretends to Be Your Computer… and Beats GPT-5.4 at It teaches a practical ai strategy move: Alibaba's Qwen team open-sourced a 'language world model' that plays the environment instead of the assistant, convincingly simulating a Linux terminal, browser, Android phone, and more across seven domains, and its 397B flagship beats GPT-5.4 at that job, unlocking cheap, parallel agent training without real sandboxes.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.